Faris-Kai/PetBattleSystem-AzerothCore/README.md

 3. Create the SQL tables in the **world** database (section 5).
 4. add a `mod_pet_battle.conf` (section 6), or leave it to use the defaults.
-5. install the `PetBattleUI` client addon if your players are going to use it; otherwise the system still works fully through gossip.
+5. install the `PetBattleUI` client addon.

 ---